oconnor663/jacko.io/posts/async_futures.md

   |            ^ expected named lifetime parameter
 ```

 What's the lifetime of `n_ref` supposed to be?
-The short answer is, there's
+The short answer is, there's no
-no good answer.[^longer] Self-referential borrows are generally illegal in
+good answer.[^longer] Self-referential borrows are generally illegal in Rust
-Rust structs, and there's no syntax for what `n_ref` is trying to do.
-If
+structs, and there's no syntax for what `n_ref` is trying to do.
+If there were,
-there were, we'd have to answer tricky questions about when we're allowed
+we'd have to answer some tricky questions about when we're allowed to mutate
-to mutate `n` and when we're allowed to move `Foo`.[^quote]
+`n` and when we're allowed to move `Foo`.[^quote]

 [^longer]: The longer answer is that we can hack a lifetime parameter onto
     `Foo`, but that makes it [impossible to do anything useful after we've